-Cum too fast?
-Did you know that 1 in 3 men have or have had premature ejaculation at least once in their lives?
-Premature ejaculation is the loss of control when climaxing.
-That is to say when a man reaches ejaculation earlier than desired or takes less than an average of 3 minutes to ejaculate.
+Did you know that 1 in 3 men has or has had premature ejaculation at least once in their life?
+It involves a loss of control when reaching climax, meaning a man ejaculates sooner than desired or within an average of fewer than 3 minutes.

-There’s no standard definition for PE.
-Why?
-Because the term “premature” is very relative.
-However, in most cases, people describe PE as the sexual dysfunction of reaching climax sooner than someone or their partner would like.
+There isn’t a standard definition for premature ejaculation because the term “premature” is highly subjective.
+Nevertheless, in most cases, premature ejaculation, or early ejaculation, is described as reaching climax before one or their partner would like.

 “It is characterized by ejaculation that occurs before, or within a very short duration after, starting vaginal penetration or other similar sexual stimulation”

 However, this doesn’t mean that all men experience the same degree or type of premature ejaculation.
 Do you know how many types there are?